ivanozono/clasificacion-arboles-machine-learning/README.md

-# 🌳 Clasificación con Árbol de Decisión y Random Forest
+# 🌳 Classification with Decision Tree and Random Forest

-Este proyecto demuestra cómo aplicar modelos de clasificación supervisada utilizando **Árboles de Decisión** y **Random Forest** con el dataset clásico de **Iris**, destacando su valor interpretativo y de predicción.
+This project demonstrates how to apply supervised classification models using **Decision Trees** and **Random Forest** with the classic **Iris** dataset, highlighting their interpretability and predictive value.

-## 🎯 Objetivo del Proyecto
+## 🎯 Project Objective

-Predecir la especie de una flor iris a partir de medidas morfológicas utilizando modelos explicables y robustos, útiles para casos reales en distintos sectores.
+To predict the species of an iris flower based on morphological measurements using interpretable and robust models, applicable to real-world use cases across various industries.

 ---

-## 🛠️ Tecnologías utilizadas
+## 🛠️ Technologies Used

 - Python 3
 - Scikit-learn